Memory Upgrades and Storage Solutions for Apple and PC Devices from Data Memory Systems

 IF YOU GET AN ERROR MESSAGE "INVALID SYSTEM DISK"

-After adding memory you get the error message, "Invalid system disk.
-Replace disk and press any key" and your system will not boot.
-This error message is consistent with a couple of problems.
-The most common is that when reaching to install your memory, you accidentally bumped a cable (perhaps a hard drive cable).
-The first thing we suggest is to reseat all the cables in your computer, including the cables to the hard drive and hard drive power.
-The second much simpler solution may be that you have a floppy disk (that is not a boot disk) in your floppy drives.
+After adding memory, if you get the error message, "Invalid system disk.
+Replace disk and press any key" and your system will not boot, this error message is consistent with a couple of problems.
+The most common is that when reaching to install your memory, you accidentally bumped a cable (perhaps a hard drive or SSD data/power cable).
+The first thing DMS (Data Memory Systems) suggests is to reseat all the cables in your computer, including the cables to the hard drive and hard drive power.
+The second much simpler solution may be that you have a non-bootable USB drive or a floppy disk (if applicable) in a drive.

-YOU HAVE 512MB INSTALLED AND WINDOWS SAYS OUT OF MEMORY
+YOU HAVE PLENTY OF RAM INSTALLED AND WINDOWS SAYS OUT OF MEMORY (UPDATED FOR MODERN SYSTEMS)

 Data Memory Systems, Inc, ComputersDealers, Salem, NH